 The ELI Placement Test is given to new international students whose prior coursework and test scores indicate a possible need for additional English language instruction to succeed in a U.S. university.
 Based on your ELI placement test results, you may be exempted from ELI, or placed into a series of required ELI courses.

 Students who are required to take the ELI test will have the “ELI hold” placed on their student record at the time of admission and will not be able to register for courses until the hold is removed.
 The ELI hold is removed when you register for any ELI Placement date, but will be reset if you fail to appear for the test.

 By signing up early for an ELI Placement Test, you can avoid having the ELI hold stop your registration for courses.

-New Graduate Student Orientation 2019, organized by the Graduate Division, is free and designed to complement orientations offered by individual graduate programs.
+New Graduate Student Orientation, organized by the Graduate Division, is free and designed to complement orientations offered by individual graduate programs.
+The Graduate Division also requires specific orientations for graduate assistants.
 Each graduate department or school may also hold their own orientations.
 If you have not received such information, check with your major department.

 For information on orientations happening on campus, please check with your departments or the UH Manoa website for upcoming events.